 Rain Protection – Unless your hiking in the desert, eventually your going to get caught in a rain storm.
 All of our reviewed hiking child carriers come with a cover to protect your baby except for the Mia Hipster.
 The rain cover do not protect the entire carrier, you would need an option rain cover for that, they do provide adequate coverage for your baby.

 There are two parts to ventilation.
 First, how well the pack allows air to flow through the back panel allowing sweat to evaporate while helping keep you cool.

 This becomes especially important in the hot summer months where the better designed baby backpacks will make a big difference in your comfort level.
 The better ones like the Deuter and Osprey use a mesh backpanel to allow maximum movement of airflow.

 Ventilation around your baby is also a consideration so your baby doesn’t overheat.
 All of our reviewed packs have spacing around your baby allowing air to flow keeping your child cool.
 Although we felt the Thule Sapling did a slightly better job at allowing airflow around the child.

 Older babies have a better ability to support themselves.
 It is essential to ensure that very young babies’ heads are supported.
 Always check the recommended age range of any baby carrier you consider purchasing.

-For day trips or a short walk through a park, lightweight carriers might be better for you.
+For day trips or a short walk through a park, lightweight carriers like the Mia Hipster might be better for you.
 You may even want to start out with short walks and day trips to work your child up to the heftier trips.